CircleCI-Public/cimg-base/README.md

 For example, the `2019.04` image will include any changes to this repo/image that occurred from March 1 - 31st, 2019.
 Monthly releases are built on the 2nd of every month.

-`:latest` - An alias for the most recent monthly release.
+`:stable` - An alias for the most recent monthly release.
-For example, if today's date was April 15th, 2019, then the `:latest` tag would be an alias for the `:2019.04` tag.
+For example, if today's date was April 15th, 2019, then the `:stable` tag would be an alias for the `:2019.04` tag.

 `:edge` - The latest changes to this Docker image that's available in the `master` branch of this repo.

 ## Resources